Divorce Court: Broadcast production

-Divorce Court is currently produced by Lincolnwood Drive, and distributed by Fox Television Stations.
-The program is distributed by Fox First Run, with Sonja Solomun serving as the Executive Producer.
+Divorce Court is currently produced by Lincolnwood Drive and distributed by the Fox First Run division of Fox Television Stations, with Sonja Solomun serving as Executive Producer.

 The current edition of the series has had four announcers during its run.
 The first announcer was Jimmy Hodson, who served from the beginning of the current run in 1999 until 2011 when Hodson was replaced by Inger Tutor for one season (2011–2012).
 Tutor was succeeded by Talon Beeson in 2012, who lasted two seasons (2012–2014).
 Rolonda Watts (who was formerly with Judge Joe Brown from 2005 until 2013) succeeded Beeson as the show's announcer starting in the 2014–15 season.

 The show was previously recorded at Sunset Bronson Studios in Los Angeles.
-Currently, it is taped in Studio C at the studios of Georgia Public Broadcasting complex in Atlanta in exchange for film industry in Georgia.
+Currently, it is taped in Studio C at the studios of Georgia Public Broadcasting complex in Atlanta in exchange for film industry incentives in Georgia.
 Recently, they taped at Tyler Perry Studios in Atlanta.
 Following the completion of the acquisition of 21st Century Fox by Disney in March 2019, distribution of Divorce Court transferred to a new division of Fox Television Stations known as Fox First Run with ad sales handled by CBS Television Distribution.